jamessynge/TinyAlpacaServer/README.md

     Some thought will be needed to decide how to check the conformance of a server w.r.t.
 PUT requests (i.e. we don't want to damage anything).

+1. Figure out how to use a timer/counter and the watchdog timer to produce a better seed for randomness than the Arduino `rand()` function has.
+As things stand, all of the devices that I load these sketches on to are getting the same MAC address and default IP.

 ## Planning

 *   Split various parts of src/utils out into its their own Arduino libraries.